libsdl-org/SDL_rtf/README.txt

 fonts and displaying text.
 The SDL_ttf library can be found at: https://github.com/libsdl-org/SDL_ttf

-To make the library, type './configure' then 'make' to build the SDL rtf library and the showrtf example application.

 This library is under the zlib license, see the file "LICENSE.txt" for details.

 Enjoy!